 Note that only non-predicted coding units will eventually remove damaged areas.

 An important factor for the quality of the video is the percentage of lost area.

 A specific algorithm to model the generation of slices as well as the decoding of received slices is provided in Annex X.

+[